Bunbu-Ryodo/first-folio/README.md

 # Q&A

 ## Where does the name come from?
 I was trying to think of some kind of pun.
 Something + folio.
 Settled on First Folio after the collection of Shakespeare's plays.
-I like literature
+I like literature.

 ## I want more than one color scheme/theme.
 Why are there no options?
 You don't know what you want.